 Car Shakes When Idling + Check Engine Light

-If your car shakes while idling and the check engine light is on, the engine is usually not running smoothly at low RPM.
-In many real-world cases, the cause turns out to be a misfire, lean condition, vacuum leak, or another air/fuel-related problem.
+If your car shakes while idling and the check engine light is on, the engine is not running smoothly at low RPM.
+Very often, this comes from a misfire, air-fuel imbalance, or a vacuum-related issue that becomes most noticeable at idle.

-In simple terms, your car is telling you: something is making the engine unstable while it sits and runs, and the computer stored a code to help explain why.
+What the car is basically telling you: something is making the engine unstable while it sits and runs, and the computer stored a code to help explain why.

 What to do first: